NCI-CGR/ONT_Analysis_Xin_Share_Public/Analysis/Centromere/Doc/Centromere_Coverage_Explore.md

 ### Introduction
 We use metrcis to evaluate the situation in centeromere regions.

-There are 2 experiment be used for testing, inccluding
+There are 2 experiments be used for testing, inccluding
 1. 20250701_1804_1C_PBE55027_8e8920e8
    * SD386613
 2. 20250701_1804_1F_PBE54594_26fb9d5f